adiezolivan/adversarial_dreaming/README.md

-# deep_stuff
+# Adversarial attacks and deep dreaming
-different tests using pytorch and keras + tensorflow
+Having fun with adversarial attacks and deep dreaming stuff